 The broad scope of the program allows students to choose from a wide range of courses not available in traditional graduate programs; the interdisciplinary nature of the program encourages an enriched intellectual experience in the study of great works and ideas.
 The resulting experience extends students’ intellectual resources and ranges, promotes openness to new ideas and tolerance for differences, stimulates students to find connections between their learning and their personal and professional lives, and advocates a lifelong commitment to learning.

 The program is open to anyone with a bachelor’s or higher degree whose quest for knowledge and its integration into one’s personal and professional life is “unfinished business.”
 Students put together their own course of study, selecting from graduate courses, and, if desired, a limited number of upper-level undergraduate classes.
 The curriculum incorporates a broad spectrum of courses in the liberal studies: the arts, humanities, history and the social sciences, mathematics, and the sciences.
 All instructors are members of the Reed College faculty.

-Reed College is a member of the Association of Graduate Liberal Studies Programs, an international organization of over 100 institutional members that share a common interest in graduate-level liberal education primarily serving adult, part-time students.
+Reed College is a member of the Association of Graduate Liberal Studies Programs, an international organization of close to 100 institutional members that share a common interest in graduate-level liberal education primarily serving adult, part-time students.
 Information on the association and its affiliated member institutions can be found through its website: www.aglsp.org.